 The Hal Finney Cryonics Research Fund aims to advance the technology behind cryopreservation for future revival.
-The fund was established in 2018 through a generous donation by Brad Armstrong, a successful cryoptocurrency entrepreneur, Alcor member, and admirer of cryoptocurrency pioneer Hal Finney.
+The fund was established in 2018 through a generous donation by Brad Armstrong, a successful cryptocurrency entrepreneur, Alcor member, and admirer of cryptocurrency pioneer Hal Finney.

 You can read more about Hal’s life and tremendous contributions to humanity below.

 Advance the cryopreservation of brain tissue or whole brains, or